featbit/featbit-python-sdk/README.md

     # the client is ready
 ```

+> To check if the client is ready is optional.
+Even if the client is not ready, you can still evaluate feature flags, but the default value will be returned if SDK is not yet initialized.

 ### FBUser

 A dictionary of attributes that can affect flag evaluation, usually corresponding to a user of your application.